minhlucvan/nestjs-paginate-mongose/README.md

 # nestjs-paginate-mongoose

-> Warning: This project is under development and is NOT ready for any use.

 > Contribution: This project is open for contribution.
 Please submit a PR with the changes you would like to see.

 [![npm version](https://badge.fury.io/js/%40forlagshuset%2Fnestjs-mongoose-paginate.svg)](https://badge.fury.io/js/%40forlagshuset%2Fnestjs-mongoose-paginate)